Floods' Effect on the Economy and You

 Why Floods Are A More Dangerous Threat Than Terrorism

 Floods are the second-most widespread natural disaster after wildfires.
-But their damage is so extensive that they are responsible for 90 percent of all U.S. natural disasters declared by the president.
+Their damage is so extensive that they are responsible for 90 percent of all U.S. natural disasters declared by the president.
+In 2017, floods killed 116 people.
+That's more than any other weather-related hazard.
+It's also greater than the 30-year annual average of 85 people.

 Global warming is causing more floods.
 As temperatures rise, the air holds more moisture.
 Rainfall becomes less frequent, creating droughts.
 At some point, the skies release their moisture in a torrential downpour.
 That creates floods.
 Instead of soaking into the ground, the water runs on hard-packed earth that has dried out during the drought.